-Today we are talking about the best Nikon lens for portraits and wedding photography.
+Today, we discuss the best Nikon lens for portraits and wedding photography.

 What is the best lens?